What Grade 4 geometry covers

 Shape vocabulary becomes more exact

 By Grade 4, students often move beyond naming basic shapes.
-They begin comparing sides, corners, parallel lines, perpendicular lines, symmetry, and angle sizes.
+They begin comparing sides, corners, parallel lines, perpendicular lines, symmetry, angle sizes, and parts of solid figures such as faces, edges, and vertices.
 Clear topic pages help keep those ideas from blending together.

 How to use the geometry lessons